jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Probably because I want to mention the aspect first?
 You know what?
 The naming might not matter that much.
 The concepts do.
 A PROBLEM IS, THAT IN THE SYSTEM INTERFACE ARTICLES I MIGHT GROUP COMMANDS BY ASPECT, SO THEN THE IDENTIFIERS
 MIGHT LOOK DIFFERENT.
-I AM GOING TO HAVE TO SYNCHRONIZE THAT TO THE 'OLDER' ARTICLES THEN...
+I AM GOING TO MIGHT SYNCHRONIZE THAT TO THE 'OLDER' ARTICLES THEN...

 - I misspelled Existence.
 I spelled it as Existance.